 - When ready to serve, combine the ketchup and cream in a small pot and heat until warm.
 Plate up your rolls and pour a little of the tomato and cream sauce over the top.
 Enjoy!

 Tips: If cabbage leaves are too inflexible for rolling, pop them back in boiling water for a minute or two to soften them.

 Small, unusable cabbage leaves can either be shredded and added to the filling rice and mushroom filling, placed beneath the rolls on the bottom of the casserole dish or saved for use in a different dish.

-Note: You can freeze the rolls after step 13 and then continue through the steps at the time of cooking.
+Note: You can freeze the cabbage rolls once they have been filled and rolled.
+Then continue through the steps at the time of cooking.
 By doubling this recipe, you will have plenty to freeze.